14 Types of Video Content Every Marketer Should Master

 Company culture videos are important for attracting new talent, but they also let you show off your values to new and existing customers.
 Promoting the human side of your brand is crucial; in today’s market, customers are more likely to engage with brands they feel personally aligned with.

-Virgin’s video presents the team working on their Hyperloop project, featuring a voice-over narration about their positive experience.
+HubSpot's video presents some of the team and their workspaces, featuring a voice-over narration about their positive experience.

 8. Event teasers and recaps to get more attendees